-Welcome to CRIU, a project to implement checkpoint/restore functionality for Linux in userspace.
+Welcome to CRIU, a project to implement checkpoint/restore functionality for Linux.

 - Usage scenarios